AirShare - New Zealand's hub for drone operators

 In addition, Airways is also responsible for maintaining and investing in New Zealand’s aviation infrastructure to ensure the continued delivery of safe and efficient air traffic management for all airspace users.

-The UAVNZ industry group aims to maximise the benefits from UAV technologies and develop a world-class UAV industry in New Zealand.
+The UAVNZ industry group aims to maximise the benefits from UA technologies and develop a world-class UA industry in New Zealand.
 They are driven by the industry, managed by volunteers from the industry, and progress initiatives important to the industry.

 The Civil Aviation Authority (CAA) regulates civil aviation in New Zealand.
 If you fly a UA, UAS or RPAS, then you must comply with CAA regulations.
 The Minister of Transport establishes the rules that all pilots, engineers, aircraft operators, airlines, air traffic controllers, aerodrome operators, and regulated air cargo agents follow to keep aviation safe and secure.

 The CAA checks that these rules are being complied with and have the power to take action if they are not.
 The CAA also monitors safety and security performance throughout the aviation community so that they can direct safety efforts where they are needed most.
 The CAA also produce safety publications and run safety seminars for the aviation community.